Alaska Bear Viewing Trips

 Daily Alaska Bear Viewing Trips from Kenai to the West Side of Cook Inlet

-The opportunity to view wild brown and black bears in their natural environment is one of the most alluring aspects of visiting the Last Frontier.
+The opportunity to experience one of our Alaska Bear Viewing Trips to view wild brown and black bears in their natural environment is one of the most alluring aspects of visiting the Last Frontier.
 Alaska and Russia’s Kamchatka Peninsula remain the world’s last bastions for these enormous and spectacular land mammals.

 The Kenai Peninsula holds strong populations of both black and brown bears and although some do catch and glimpse of these wild creatures while visiting the Kenai, seeing a bear is actually quite rare.
 Most sightings will normally be from the car as one crosses the road or perhaps from the boat along the river.
 Since many Alaska Bears (particularly those in areas inhabited by humans) are nocturnal, seeing one during the day unlikely.
 Early morning, evenings and “the middle of the night” are all more likely times to catch “Yogi” on the prowl.
 Fall is also a more likely time to see bears along the river as dead salmon pile up on shore.